bevry/typechecker/README.md

 # Balupton's Utility Functions [![Build Status](https://secure.travis-ci.org/balupton/bal-util.png?branch=master)](http://travis-ci.org/balupton/bal-util)
-This project contains several utility functions used and maintained by Benjamin Lupton
+This project nutures plenty of JavaScript and Node.js utility functions used and maintained by Benjamin Lupton

 ## What it provides
-Look at it's source code.
-It's reasonbly documented, and there's lots of tests.
+Look at its source code.
+It's reasonbly documented, and there's lots of tests!

 ## Installing